mcartmill/Pancreas-AI-Android/README.md

 1/21/2026 - Michael Cartmill

 Initial Features:
--Glucose tracking - 2/19/2026 - Changed to use Dexcom OAuth - works but not pulling recent data - check G6 vs G7 API?
+-Glucose tracking - 2/20/2026 - Changed to use Dexcom OAuth and Share - OAuth works but not Share data.
+Waiting on new Dexcom Dev account and access to recent real data.
 -Food tracking
 -Insulin tracking
 -Insulin amount suggestions